 Other gender equity-focused efforts include programs that support young women and victims of gender-based violence.
 In Rwanda, we support the Women and Girls Initiative and youth centers where, in partnership with the government, we offer peer mentoring and economic and educational empowerment programs for adolescent girls, as well as medical and social services to teenage mothers and victims of abuse.
 In Haiti, we provide clubs and activities for young women that focus on family planning, reducing the risk of HIV, and combating gender-based violence.
 In Liberia, we support adolescent sexual and reproductive health programming, integrating youth-friendly services into primary and secondary care facilities and offering targeted counseling and access to family planning services in communities and schools.

 Supporting Women Leaders

-Women not only make up the majority of our patients, but also the majority of staff.
-At PIH, 80 percent of more than 11,000 community health workers—the bulk of our global staff—are women.
-In some countries, the percentage is even higher: Women make up 91 percent of our community health workforce in Lesotho, and 98 percent in Mexico.
-In hiring women directly from the communities we serve, PIH provides many their first paying job and helps lift them and their families out of poverty.
+Women not only make up the majority of our patients, but also the majority of our staff.
+At PIH, 64 percent of more than 12,000 community health workers—the bulk of our global staff—are women.
+In some countries, that percentage is even higher; women make up 91 percent of our community health workforce in Lesotho, and 98 percent in Mexico.
+By hiring women directly from the communities we serve, PIH benefits from their expertise as trusted members of the community.
+And for many women, their community health worker position is their first paying job and helps lift them and their families out of poverty.
 Our community health worker model also elevates the caregiving role women traditionally perform without pay, formalizing it as a well-respected, paid career path with opportunities for growth.

 *Provided by the Global Health 50/50 Initiative